Who Slew Auntie Roo (1971)

 Auntie Roo at the seance

 Auntie Roo’s scream is a plea to her daughter not to leave and is the film’s first real moment where Auntie Roo’s maternal grief is highlighted.
-And to director Curtis Harrington’s credit, the scene is asking viewers to have a multi-level and complicated response to Auntie Roo’s grief.
+To director Curtis Harrington’s credit, the scene is asking viewers to have a multi-layered and complicated response to Auntie Roo’s grief.
 On one level, the pain of the character is palpable.
 And when combined with our understanding that she is being taken advantage of by numerous devious characters, it is a clear invitation to regard Auntie Roo with pity.
-But the moment also clearly positions the character as unwell and in horror films, unwell equates to dangerous.
+But the moment also clearly positions the character as unwell, and in horror films, unwell equates to dangerous.
 Tomasz Fisiak, in writing about Hag Horror as trauma, notes that Auntie Roo’s “over-the top demeanor, hysterical mood swings, reliance on mediums, extravagant theatrical dresses, and grotesque “transitions from faux crying to laughter” (Shelley 185) reinforce her image as a mad woman, thereby placing her in the role of a threatening Other whose trauma directly affects another person” (325).
-This association is a thread that the film continues to pull at through various scenes depicting Auntie Roo’s precarious mental state ranging from her belief that Katy is the reincarnation of her late daughter to her frantic need to prepare dinner in the wake of the corpse finally turning to dust.
+This association is a thread that the film continues to pull at through various scenes depicting Auntie Roo’s precarious mental state.
+Scenes ranging from her belief that Katy is the reincarnation of her late daughter to her frantic need to prepare dinner in the wake of the corpse’s finally turning to dust illustrate Auntie Roo’s non-normative behaviors.
+Her turn toward domestic labor in the face of extreme emotional turmoil is especially telling.
+In the late 1960s, death was a largely isolating experience with minimal to no support structures available to the bereaved (Jalland 16).
+With no family support or therapeutic options presented to her, Auntie Roo is never presented with the tools or support she needs to fully process her trauma.
+Her abject inability to separate from her daughter’s corpse illustrates the emotional purgatory in which she exists.
+Consequently, she reverts to behaviors she ascribes to being a “good” mother.

+In children’s fairytales, the witch is often dispatched in cruel fashion.
+The screams Auntie Roo unleashes in this moment certainly function as part of the film’s overt demonization narrative by playing upon this association.
 The screams heard here are those of a woman who realizes that she is about to die but there is also a distinct wounded quality to them because she realizes that once again, she is being robbed of the ability to mother a child.
 The fact that Christopher invokes the story of Hansel and Gretel is by design.
 By using the tale of a sadistic older woman who lives in a house of candy to frame out Christopher’s perception of Auntie Roo, the film is asking us to associate Auntie Roo and her so-called gingerbread house with the villain of the Brothers Grimm fable.
 It’s a pop-culture form of shorthand that fills in the blanks for the audience, lest we have too much sympathy for the character.
 It is an especially problematic association since we know that Auntie Roo is not a witch and that she has absolutely no intention of eating the children.
-Her death stems directly from a misunderstanding of her maternal grief- and the fact that the film asks us to cheer for the children, who are making jokes while the woman burns, and to feel at the same time a sense that justice is being served, further demonizes a woman who never deserved to be vilified in the first place.
+Her death stems directly from a misunderstanding of her maternal grief- and the fact that the film asks us to cheer for the children, who are making jokes while the woman burns, and to feel at the same time a sense that justice is being served, excessively demonizes a woman who never deserved to be vilified in the first place.

 Works Cited